chadaustin/sajson/README.md

 Its performance is similar to rapidjson and vjson.

+Other benefits of sajson:

+* O(1) stack usage.
+No document will overflow the stack.
+* Does not require input buffer to have terminate with NUL.
+Parse straight from your network buffer.
+* Only two number types: 32-bit ints and doubles.

 Implementation details are available at: http://chadaustin.me/tag/sajson/

 sajson does not support UTF-16 or UTF-32.
 To use sajson on non-UTF-8